Instructor FAQ

 - Who pays for/supports this?

 - At the moment, the operational costs of this effort, including paying the proctors, IT operations, etc., are funded as part of a larger research project on Mastery Learning.
-We are working with CITRIS and RTL to make it a permanent and fully supported service; at the moment, it is a pilot program and does not have the same level of institutional support as bCourses, for example.
+We are working with CITRIS, RTL and central campus to make it a permanent and fully supported service; at the moment, it is a pilot program and does not have the same level of institutional support as bCourses, for example.

 Other questions?